Skip to Main Content

 The Neuroscience, B.S. is designated as a capstone major.
 The capstone major at UCLA serves as a project-based culmination to a curriculum (a meaningful, shaped collection of courses typical of a major or minor), bringing together in a coherent way key elements of that curriculum.
 The acquisition of knowledge should lead to a specialized topic explored in a paper or project.
 Methodological training should be applied to a specific inquiry.
 Knowledge integrated across a range of topics and disciplines should provide broader contexts for a topic or project.
 And specific skills, such as research, discussion, teamwork, project design, performance, oral presentation, and writing, should be employed as appropriate to that inquiry.

-Students can select one of the following four options to satisfy the major capstone requirement.
+Students must select one of the following four options to satisfy the major capstone requirement.

 Option 1: Lab Methods